-Special rules apply to members of the Armed Forces of the United States and civilians providing support to the Armed Forces.
+There are special rules for extensions that apply to certain members of the Armed Forces of the United States and civilians providing support to the Armed Forces.

-A person on active duty with the Armed Forces of the United States who cannot file timely because of distance, injury or hospitalization as a result of this service, will automatically receive a six-month extension by enclosing an explanation with the return when filed.
-Otherwise the normal rules apply.
-See Automatic Extension
+A person on active duty with the Armed Forces of the United States who cannot file on time because of distance, injury or hospitalization as a result of this service, will receive a six-month extension by enclosing an explanation when filing the return.

 Combat Zone Extension

-New Jersey automatically extends the deadline for filing tax returns, paying taxes, filing claims for refunds, and the taking of other actions related to State income tax for individuals serving in the US Armed Forces and civilians providing support to the Armed Forces in a "combat zone" or a "qualified hazardous duty area."
-The deadline for filing returns, making payments, or taking any other action is extended for 180 days after the individual leaves the combat zone, or 180 days from the last day of any continuous qualified hospitalization for an injury sustained in the combat zone.
+New Jersey extends the deadline for filing tax returns, paying taxes, filing for refunds, and taking other actions related to State Income Tax for individuals serving in the U.S. Armed Forces and civilians providing support to the Armed Forces in a "combat zone" or a "qualified hazardous duty area."
+The deadline is extended for 180 days after the individual leaves the combat zone, or 180 days from the last day of any continuous qualified hospitalization for an injury sustained in the combat zone.

 Note: For those serving in a combat zone, there are special provisions in the event of a death related to duty, for prisoners of war, or those who are declared missing in action.